Why demand patterns matter

 Scenario modelling

 Scenario A: Midweek, flexible start in a semi-detached street with easy parking.
-Wider slot choice allows crews to avoid school-run peaks and load curbside without delay.
+Wider slot choice allows crews to avoid school-run peaks and load kerbside without delay.

 Scenario B: Saturday move on a permit parking terrace.
-Fewer spaces and slower turnover create a longer kerb-to-door carry; overlapping jobs reduce scope to shift the start time.
+Fewer spaces and slower turnover create a longer kerb-to-door carry, while overlapping jobs reduce the scope to move the slot.

 Scenario C: End-of-month summer move near student lets with a managed building.
-Lift/bay booking limits, school-run congestion, and student turnover cluster arrivals, increasing staging time and overruns.
+Lift and bay limits, school-run congestion and clustered checkouts all increase the chance of overruns.

 Practical scheduling checklist